UPPMAX/HPC-python/docs/day3/pandas/README.md

 - Load the software module to use pandas

-:::{admonition} Answer: how to load the `pandas` software module
+:::{admonition} Answer: how to load the `matplotlib` software module
 :class: dropdown

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->

-HPC cluster|How to load the `pandas` software module
+HPC cluster|How to load the `matplotlib` software module
 -----------|-------------------------------------------------------------------------------------------------------------------
 Alvis      |`module load matplotlib/3.9.2-gfbf-2024a` COSMOS     |`module load GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 matplotlib/3.8.2`